Adil Anwar: Professional career

-Weltwerweight
+Welterweight

 Early career

 Anwar made his professional debut in 2007 but rose to prominence in 2012 after winning the Prizefighter tournament following a victory over undefeated 22-year-old prospect Tyrone Nurse.

 Anwar fought at the Welterweight division in 2011.
 He went on to win the International Masters welterweight title before winning the English welterweight title, a fight he took on at a weeks notice against an undefeated James Flinn.

 Light-Welterweight

 Following his success with Prizefighter in 2012, Anwar began to call out then British light-welterweight champion Ashley Theophane for a title fight he had been pursuing since the previous year.
 Shortly after, Theophane lost the title to challenger Darren Hamilton.

 Whilst Anwar waited to compete for the British title he won two official British championship eliminators before going on to win the vacant British Masters Gold light-welterweight title.
 He will finally fight for the British light-welterweight title against Darren Hamilton in July 2013.
 Anwar lost via unanimous decision to Hamilton at the Echo Arena, judges scored the bout (118-112, 117-112 & 116-113) all in favour of Hamilton.